 “SPACE embraces design challenges, and working through them with our team has made me a better, more clever designer.
 “Yes” and “Why not?” are phrases you hear a lot around here, and that optimism shines through in our work.”

-Master of Arts in American Studies, Saint Louis University
+Master of Arts, Saint Louis University

 Favorite Things to Do:

 Tom, duh.
 Zaha Hadid and Oscar Niemeyer are tied for second.
 Their designs are soaring, larger-than-life spaces that so beautifully push what can be built in both scale and design.
-Sure it’s impractical 99% of the time, but they fiercely show what is possible when we think big.
+It’s impractical 99% of the time, but they fiercely show what is possible when we think big.
 And they’ve given thousands of talented craftspeople a challenge that they have so perfectly executed, time and time again.
 I also adore Ray Eames for her pragmatic blend of function and playful-yet-timeless design, and I sure try to emulate her philosophy every day: “What works good is better than what looks good, because what works good lasts.”